performs the bias correction in two steps (see Section 3.4.1

 : a “superbias” reference image is subtracted from the science image to remove the fixed bias structure and during-readout dark current1

 .
 The superbias, constructed from individual bias frames obtained three times a week, samples the fixed bias structure at a high signal-to-noise ratio and is free of cosmic ray artifacts.
 This calibration step is applied to the image before its conversion to units of electrons, so the superbias is in units of DN.

 : this step subtracts the bias level from the image, after the image has been converted from DNs to electrons.
 For pre-SM4 data, it fits the bias level from the physical overscan, and subtracts it from the science data.
-For post-SM4 data, additional steps are required to also remove the effects of bias shift, followed by the effects of cross-talk, amplifier offsets, and bias stripes.
+For post-SM4 data, additional steps are required to remove the fixed bias structure and "readout dark", the dark current that accrues during readout (ACS ISR 2014-02

 The WFC bias frames show small differences between the bias levels of the physical pre-scans and the imaging region of the CCD (Sirianni, et al., 2002, HST Calibration Workshop, STScI, page 82

 ).
 These bias offsets vary from amplifier to amplifier and they can be as large as 3.5